projectatomic/atomic-site/source/blog/2015-05-26-building-and-running-live-atomic.html.md

 ### Building image with rpm-ostree-toolbox

 To build Atomic repository locally there is the [rpm-ostree-toolbox](https://github.com/projectatomic/rpm-ostree-toolbox) tool.
 The repository is built with `treecompose` command.
 With the tool also installer iso can be built using `installer` command, and there is even a `liveimage` command for building live Atomic image.
-It is running `livemadia-creator` in container so one big advangage is that the image can be built on other then target system without any issues.
+It is running `livemadia-creator` in container so one big advangage is that the image can be built on other than target system without any issues.
 I may cover this in another blog post.

 ## Build output - images and PXE config